CSgroup13/Songs/README.md

 - Database: Microsoft SQL Server
 - APIs: YouTube API, Deezer API, Lastfm API, Hugging Face API

-## Contributing

-We welcome contributions to improve this project.
-If you find any bugs or have ideas for additional features, please feel free to open an issue or submit a pull request.

 ## Acknowledgments

 Special thanks to all the contributors who have made this project possible: Elad Armoni and Ofek Begerano.